-How much will I have to pay for Housing with Care?
+How much will I have to pay for care?

-This will depend upon your financial circumstances.
-You will need to tell us about your income, savings, bonds and other money or property you own.
-We can work out how much you will have to pay towards the care provided in the Housing with Care flat.
+This depends on your financial circumstances.
+You will need to tell us about your income.
+You will also need to tell us about any capital you have - this is the savings, bonds and other money or property you own.
+We can then work out how much you will have to pay towards your care.